nootr/sobchak/README.md

 # Usage

-Make sure you've sourced your OpenStack openrc file, the rest is as easy as it
+Make sure you've sourced your OpenStack openrc file, adjust the values set in `config.yaml` and the rest is as easy as it gets:
-gets:

 ```bash
 $ ./sobchak